 ARMSTRONG: Historically, ad agencies have provided some key services.
 One was creative services, which allow clients to have an outside viewpoint on your products.
 The second is that they were able to defragment the industry landscape.
-So, if I wanted to run ads on massive amounts of newspapers or television or radio stations, the media plan services were helpful.
+So, if I wanted to run ads on massive numbers of newspapers or television or radio stations, the media plan services were helpful.
 And the third piece was buying — the agencies would get you a huge discount for volume.
 I think three major things have happened.
 On the media planning side, software is able to defragment your buying choices at a much faster, higher degree, and in the future, machine learning will allow you to plan media at a nonhuman scale.
 So the agencies have to look at machine learning.
 On the buying side, the challenge is this: In the past, if I was a big client, I had massive leverage over the media companies to force them to do what I wanted on measurement, customer research, or custom creative.
 Now, with these ecosystems in which there may be 4 million advertisers, the large advertisers and agencies acting on their behalf still have power, but it’s not the same power.
 If you played in a soccer league of 200 teams, you’d play a lot differently than if there were 4 million teams in that league.
 The creative side, I think, is one of the greatest opportunities for agencies.
 If you were building today’s creative agency, I think you’d probably be doing 100 times the amount of creative you were doing previously.
 It may have one theme or one concept.
 Distribution’s changed so much that creative needs to change.

 S+B: You have done a lot of acquisitions — YouTube when you were at Google was probably the most historic.
 You’ve sold your company to Verizon, too.
 What have you learned about what it takes for acquisitions to be successful, particularly when they involve people and technology?

 ARMSTRONG: If you have a solid core thesis about what the M&A is going to do for the core relationship with a consumer or advertiser, your chances of success are much, much higher than if you’re doing things that are motivated by financial engineering or done just to get into a space.
 And it’s much harder to keep the teams together when you don’t have a core thesis.
-We use this term all of the time internally.
-The first 5 percent of strategy matters the most, because if you get off in the first 5 percent, you’re going to end up someplace you don’t want to be during the next 95 percent of the journey.
+We use this term all the time internally: The first 5 percent of strategy matters the most, because if you get off in the first 5 percent, you’re going to end up someplace you don’t want to be during the next 95 percent of the journey.

 And the other piece is people.
 Every company I’ve been to has a beautiful-looking strategy deck, and most of the time it makes a ton of sense.
 Here’s the problem with this: people.
 In many cases, if you change your strategy, you may have to change your people.
 But I don’t know many companies that do that.
-If Verizon woke up one day and said we want to be a CPG company, I would hope the first thing it would do is fire me.
+If Verizon woke up one day and said we want to be a consumer packaged goods (CPG) company, I would hope the first thing it would do is fire me.
 I have no idea what’s going on in the CPG landscape.
-I would say, in some cases, the people we’ve bought, we’ve had those people run things.
+I would say, in some cases, the companies we’ve bought, we’ve had their people run things.
 We have a bunch of the senior Yahoo people running a huge piece of the Oath business and strategy, and that’s because some of the Yahoo people were better at some of the things than the Oath people.
 My experience is, again, people spend 90 percent of the time on strategy and 10 percent of the time on the people.
 My guess is if you reversed it, you might have a better outcome.

 S+B: Another people question.
-A lot of tech and media gets criticized for being too male, too homogeneous, particularly at the leadership level.
+A lot of tech and media gets criticized for being too male, and too homogeneous, particularly at the leadership level.
 You’ve had a pretty strong focus on diversity.
 How has it benefited you as a leader and CEO?

-ARMSTRONG: I’m the chairman of the IAB Diversity in Leadership Council.
+ARMSTRONG: I’m the chairman of the Internet Advertising Bureau (IAB) Diversity in Leadership Council.
 If I’m being really direct about it, I’d say: Just like everybody has a strategy presentation, everybody has a diversity presentation.
 And one of the things I’ve done here is say that we’re going to treat diversity like a business model.
-They brought me a diversity memo to sign in September from a giant study, and we were getting the IAB award, and they said, Can you sign this?
+My colleagues brought me a diversity memo to sign in September from a giant study, and we were getting the IAB award, and they said, Can you sign this?
 You’re going to be the co-presenter of it.
 And I said nope.
 Not unless 50-plus percent of the VPs we’re going to hire in the next three or four months are women.
 Seven out of the nine vice presidents we hired at the company in the following six months were women.
 That’s a sea change from where we were a year ago.

 When I go to the Makers women’s events, I’d say 60 percent of the time I’m the only guy there.
 We had a Makers dinner at Diane von Furstenberg’s apartment in New York.
 While I was going up in the elevator, I realized I might be the only male walking into this dinner.
 And I was.
 So, during dinner they went around the tables and asked how people could move women’s diversity forward.
 I had strong viewpoints I wanted to share.
-But I gave 50 percent of it in general, because I had no idea what the reaction was going to be in the room.
+But I gave 50 percent of them in general, because I had no idea what the reaction was going to be in the room.
 Then I started thinking of our internal meetings and looking at how many meetings had one woman, or one minority.
-And I thought to myself, if I gave 50 percent of my viewpoint in that meeting, does that mean every room I go into where there’s one person of one type of background, are they only giving 50 percent?
+And I thought to myself, If I gave 50 percent of my viewpoint in that meeting, does that mean every room I go into where there’s one person of one type of background, they are only giving 50 percent?
 And I’m thinking, Would you pay me fully if I showed up to every meeting and only gave 50 percent?
 And on top of that, half of our consumer population is women.
 So you can imagine the product and engineering meetings you go to where it’s 100 percent male.
 One of the things I’m trying out next week is I’m going to be canceling meetings I walk into that don’t pull insights and perspectives from diverse backgrounds.

 S+B: In the portfolio of activities you have going on right now, what are you most excited about in terms of growth, in terms of products, services, brands?

 ARMSTRONG: It is in our DNA to understand what consumers want in their lives over a long period of time.
 A lot of people from the outside might look at this as a negative, saying that we have these big, historic, giant brands.
 If I look at all the startups in the world, most of them don’t know what we know about consumers.
 I’m excited that we have access to a billion consumers and that we have companies that have been around for 20 years that have made it through all the trials and tribulations in the industry and are backed by one of the world’s best mobile companies.
 We have scale, and we know a huge amount about consumers and know how to take care of them.
 And if we improve that slightly, we’re going to have a big thing.
-The second thing I’m excited to do is I’m excited to fix advertising.

 - Christopher Vollmer is the technology, media, and telecommunications (TMT) Americas leader for PwC and the global TMT leader for Strategy&, PwC’s strategy consulting business.
 He focuses on growth strategy, capability building, and business transformation for leading media and technology companies.
 Based in New York, he is a principal with PwC US.